Nuevo León: Languages

 During pre-Hispanic times, the nomadic indigenous peoples of Nuevo León spoke a diverse range of languages.
 Among the notable groups, the Rayados spoke Guachichil, the Pintos and Alazapas spoke Coahuilteco, and the Borrados spoke Quinigua.
 Other indigenous languages include Mamulique, Xanambre, Tamaulipeco, and Pame.
 Spanish was first introduced to the population during the Spanish colonization and Nahuatl was introduced by Tlaxcaltecan colonizers.

-Currently, Spanish is the primarily spoken language in the state.
+Currently, Spanish is the primary spoken language in the state.
 Additionally, Nuevo León ranks among the top 5 entities in the country with significant English proficiency.
 Moreover, with the influx of South Korean migration, Korean is gaining importance as a business language.

 According to the 2020 census, 1.4% of the state's population speaks an indigenous language, a figure that increases every year.
 The most spoken indigenous languages include Nahuatl, Huasteco, Zapotec, and Otomi.
 Out of the population that speaks an indigenous language, 12% do not know Spanish.

 For the promotion of indigenous languages, Nuevo León has an Indigenous Education department to cater to the student population who speak the five most spoken native languages.
 The aim is for students to preserve their pre-Hispanic heritage while learning Spanish and English, leading to the implementation of bilingual-indigenous education programs for members of native communities.